jkenlooper/puzzle-massive/docs/deployment.md

 ## Create a new version for the deployment

 Deployments should use a versioned distribution file that is uploaded to the server.
 This file can be made after a new version has been created with `npm version`.
-On the **development machine** build the versioned distribution file.
+On the **local machine** build the versioned distribution file.
 Please follow these _super awesome instructions_ in the [Local development guide](development.md) in order to build a dist file.